 You can also add a jQuery plugin to your site to integrate Domains Bot to it.
 You need to copy and paste a snippet, and if you wish, customize it with a little CSS.

 Domains Bot is a paid service and there are many plans based on the search volume.
 The starting price is $19.95 per month, running up to $199.95 per month.
-A list of Registrars with the prices charged by them is also displayed on the site.
+This site also displays a list of Registrars with the prices charged by them.

 Dot-o-Mator is a simple tool that gives you tips on how to name your blog.
 You can pick a beginning word and an ending word and click on Combine to see the suggestions that the tool comes up with.
 You can even pick words from the drop-down suggestions in the boxes.

 If you like a name, you can save it to the Scratch Board or even search for its availability.

 Dyyo is another simple tool which helps you to search for 4 letter names.
 You can type in all the 4 letters individually and click on search to check out the various combinations it comes up with.
 You can also type in the letters that you do not want included in the overall letters box.